Skip to main content

 1. A nominee shall not be elected if the nominee has not accepted the nomination.

-3. Members elected to the offices of vice chair, secretary, treasurer or serving as representative to the State University Faculty Senate, shall be ineligible to hold, concurrently, any other elective office of the Senate.
+3. Members elected to the offices of vice chair, treasurer or serving as representative to the State University Faculty Senate, shall be ineligible to hold, concurrently, any other elective office of the Senate.

 4. Members elected from a particular area of the university must be members of that area and shall be ineligible to continue in office in the event they cease to be a member of that area.